Table of Contents

 Upgraded cleaning brush with detachable parts

 The Roborock S6 has a new cleaning roller made of an international first-line brand DuPontTM Zytel material.
 It is a mix of bristles and rubber which makes the brush ideal for multisurface.
 Its parts are detachable that allows you to remove hair with ease.
+The new cleaning brush has 250% more bristles than the old one.

 Strong suction, carpet boost, climbing ability, and the newest brush make the Robrorock S6 perfect for pet owners.